The Retrogaming Times

 #2vABC by James -- this makes good use of PETSCII, with the number 2 having to collect all the dots on each fiendishly-arranged screen.
 Later levels add more features including patrolling bad guys (the letters ABC).
 A neat wall-slide and double-jump helps the player get around, but the tough time limit makes progress difficult.

 Dustin' by Privy Software -- from the creator of The Bear Essentials game comes this neat single-screen game.
 Dustin the robot must sweep up dust from a circuit board, avoiding the electrical pulses.
 Clean and clear graphics plus the neat pulse effect are encouraging, and it is fun to chase high scores.

 Dustin' (left), Chef Quest (right)

-Orbs by Raffaele Formato and Federico Sesler -- this challenging puzzle game has the player in control of a pair or orbs, which can rotate either clockwise or counter-clockwise around each other.
+Orbs by Raffaele Formato and Raffox -- this challenging puzzle game has the player in control of a pair or orbs, which can rotate either clockwise or counter-clockwise around each other.
 The trick is then to avoid the blocks and other objects scrolling down the screen.
 Very neat presentation helps, but it does get very frustrating after just a couple of levels (especially being thrown back to the starting point of the section time and again).